- To be a student, faculty member, or staff member

 - Students who have been successful on previous projects have a higher likelihood for success on larger/more-complex projects

-- There is a seven-person committee, called the SCIF Allocations Committee, comprised of a cross section of campus that makes decisions for all grants over $1,000.
+- Grants are evaluated by a seven-person committee, called the SCIF Allocations Committee, comprised of a cross section of campus that makes decisions for all grants over $1,000.

-- For all projects less than $1,000, the decisions are made by the SCIF Micro-grant Committee, which is comprised of the deputy chief sustainability officer, a student representative, and the SCIF Coordinator.
+- For all projects less than $1,000, the decisions are made by the SCIF Small Grant Committee, which is comprised of the chief sustainability officer, a student representative, and the SCIF manager.

-- Set up a meeting with the SCIF Coordinator.
+- Set up a meeting with the SCIF manager.

 - Plan and design your project.

-- Contact all relevant parties – SCIF Coordinator can help.
+- Contact all relevant parties – SCIF manager can help.

-- Submit rough draft of application and proposal to the SCIF Coordinator for review.
+- Submit rough draft of application and proposal to the SCIF manager for review.

 - If you are planning on doing a project that will change the landscape or is permanent, please refer to the SCIF Landscape Structure Checklist.

-- Once feedback is received, revise your application and submit final draft to SCIF Coordinator.
+- Once feedback is received, revise your application and submit final draft to SCIF manager.

 - All final drafts will be sent to the Allocations Committee.